-The report from the SRPs will be due by 28 February 2016.
+The report from the SRPs was due by 28 February 2016.

-The report will then be sent to three external reviewers, selected by EXCOM, with requests for review returned by 15 April 2016.
-During this time, the SCAR Standing Committee on Antarctic Data Management (SCADM) will also review data plans of the SRPs.
+The report was then sent to at least three external reviewers, selected by EXCOM, with requests for review returned by 15 April 2016.
+During this time, the SCAR Standing Committee on Antarctic Data Management (SCADM) reviewed data plans of the SRPs and sent an overall reply by 10 June.

-External reviewers should not be directly involved in the programme under review but should be knowledgeable about the demands of science in the Antarctic region.
-SSG and SRP leaders will be asked for suggestions on reviewers, with the final reviewers invited being selected by the SSG leaders.
+External reviewers were not directly involved in the programme under review but were knowledgeable about the demands of science in the Antarctic region.
+SSG and SRP leaders were asked for suggestions on reviewers, with the final reviewers selected by EXCOM with input from SSG leaders.

-Reviewers will evaluate the report based on the criteria in Annex 1.
-They will be asked to comment on the extent to which the SRP has met the Terms of Reference given in Annex 2.
+Reviewers evaluated the reports based on the criteria in Annex 1.
+Reviewers were also asked to comment on the extent to which the SRP had met the Terms of Reference given in Annex 2.